Where: Greensboro Urban Loop Freeway from Bryan Blvd South to US 220

-As of early 2017, I-73 officially starts at the Bryan Blvd. on the Greensboro Loop (I-840) and travels south along the Loop.
-Though the I-73 (and I-840) routings have officially been established by the FHWA, the route since it was opened in February 2008 has been signed (only on the road itself) as Future I-73/I-840 south to I-40, NCDOT believing the route to be to short (3.5 miles) to be signed as a full interstate.1
+This segment of I-73 starts at the Bryan Blvd. on the Greensboro Loop and travels south along the Loop to US 220.
+With the completion of the I-73 Segments north of Bryan Blvd in July 2017, I-73 was officially signed along the entire length of its segment along the Loop (see photos below).
+Prior to this though, despite the I-73 (and I-840) routings have officially been established by the FHWA since February 2008, the route was signed (only on the road itself) as Future I-73/I-840 south to I-40.
+NCDOT apparently believed the route to be to short (3.5 miles) to be signed as a full interstate.1

 I-73 is officially signed at its interchange with I-40 and travels south to US 220.
 Work on the section north of I-40 (Future I-73/I-840) to serve the new FedEx hub started in August 2003, and was opened to traffic on December 18, 2007.
 The I-73 portion of the Loop west of I-85 to I-40, started at the same time and was finished on February 21, 2008.2 The total cost of construction for both sections (12 miles in length) was listed as $592 million in the 2007-2013 STIP.3 When the highway opened in early 2008 this was also part of the I-40 section of the Loop.
 However, in September 2008 after much citizen outcry about noisy traffic, NCDOT relented and put I-40 back on its original alignment through Greensboro.
 US 421 was rerouted to join the Loop from its exit south of Greensboro along the I-85 portion of the Loop and joins I-73 between I-85 and the I-40 exit (103) for about 7.5 miles.
 I-73 then turns south at the US 220 exit which now is signed I-73 South with new signs installed in 2013).
 While technically joining I-85 for a mile between Business 85 and US 220, I-73's path only overlaps I-85, the routes never actually meet in either direction.
 I-73 north uses a C/D ramp for the Groometown Road exit and merges with US 421 after it leaves I-85.3 The I-85 portion of the Loop was completed in February 2004, almost exactly 4 years before the I-73 section.
 A space was left on overhead signage along I-85 South for future I-73 shields at the new US 220 interchange (there is no US 220 access northbound from I-85, this means the northbound exit has an I-85 exit number, and originally southbound it had an I-40 exit number (which, coincidentally was 220) now it has an I-73 number, 96) which were installed in September 2013.
 Both interstates appear on many signs around the area (for more information on the Loop, go to the NCDOT Greensboro Loop page).
 (Curiously, signs put up for the US 220 exit on the newer I-73 section of the Loop in April 2007 did not include a space for I-73, these were replaced though with I-73/US 220 signs in the spring of 2013, see photos below).4 I-73 North joins the Loop at Exit 95B, exiting itself off of US 220.
 Work on the section north of I-40 (Future I-73/I-840) to serve the new FedEx hub started in August 2003, and was opened to traffic on December 18, 2007.
 The I-73 portion of the Loop west of I-85 to I-40, started at the same time and was finished on February 21, 2008.5 The total cost of construction for both sections (12 miles in length) was listed as $592 million in the 2007-2013 STIP.6